tsalvo/varvara-fpga/README.md

 ### Change test ROM:
 Currently two ROMs are available as C arrays within `.h` files in the `roms/` directory:
 - fill_test.h (draws a series of rectangles using the fill command)
-- mandelbrot_test.h (draws a mandelbrot set image, one pxel at a time) To use a different ROM, just change the import statement in `uxn.c` to import the correct ROM.
+- mandelbrot_test.h (draws a mandelbrot set image, one pixel at a time) To use a different ROM, just change the import statement in `uxn.c` to import the correct ROM.

 ### build into VHDL files (for later importing into openfpga-uxn project):